leakydishes/3d-printing-wasp-2040t/README.md

 - **Enable Retraction**: Activate

 ##### **Speed**
+- Moving from 3mm to 1.8mm we scale=1.8/3.0=0.6
-- **Print Speed**: 50%
+- **Print Speed**: 50% (3mm)
 - **Wall Speed**: 50% (same as print speed)
 - **Travel Speed**: the speed the machine moves from home or the top of the tower down to begin printing and the speed it moves between printing.
-Too fast and you can distort prints as the printhead moves between printing areas.
+Too fast and you can distort prints (must reduce for 1.8mm nozzle) as the printhead moves between printing areas.
 Set between 30 - 50 mm/s.
-- **Initial Layer Speed**: 20m/s (print slower to set base)
+- **Initial Layer Speed**: 20m/s (print slower to set base) (3mm)

 ##### **Travel**
 - **Combing Mode**: All